This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 What is a cookie?

-A “cookie” is a small amount of text that is stored in your browser (such as Google's Chrome or Apple's Safari) when you browse most websites.
+A “cookie” is a small amount of text that is stored in your browser (such as Google Chrome or Apple Safari) when you browse most websites.

 What is NOT a cookie?

-It is not a virus, nor a Trojan, nor a worm, nor spam, nor spyware, nor does it open pop-up windows.
+It is not a virus, a Trojan, a worm, spam, spyware, or a pop-up window.

 What information does a cookie store?

-• Technical cookies: They are the most basic and allow, among other things, to know when a human or an automated application is browsing, when an anonymous user and a registered user are browsing, basic tasks for the operation of any dynamic website.
+• Technical cookies: These are the most basic cookies and allow, among other things, to know when a human or an automated application is browsing, when an anonymous user is browsing, and when a registered user is browsing—basic tasks for the operation of any dynamic website.

-• Analysis cookies: They collect information about the type of browsing you are doing, the sections you use most, products consulted, time zone of use, language, etc.
+• Analytical cookies: These collect information about the type of browsing you are doing, the sections you use most, products viewed, time zone used, language, etc.

-• Advertising cookies: They show advertising based on your browsing, your country of origin, language, etc.
+• Advertising cookies: These display ads based on your browsing habits, country of origin, language, etc.

 What are first-party and third-party cookies?